Travel details

 Harar Museum

-A residence built by an Indian merchant, constructed near the place where the poet Arthur Rimbaud spent his final years; it has now been converted into a gallery.
+A residence built by Indian merchants, located near where the poet Arthur Rimbaud spent his later years; it has now been converted into a gallery.

 16th-century Grand Mosque